Rhaeboctesis trinotata

-Rhaeboctesis trinotata is a species of spider in the family Liocranidae.
+Rhaeboctesis trinotata is a species of ground dwelling spider in the family Liocranidae.
 It occurs in southern Africa and is commonly known as the Zimbabwe Rhaeboctesis sac spider.

 Distribution

 Rhaeboctesis trinotata is found in Zimbabwe and South Africa.
 In South Africa, it has been recorded from six provinces: Free State, KwaZulu-Natal, Limpopo, Mpumalanga, North West, and Northern Cape.
 The species has a wide distribution across various protected areas including multiple locations in Kruger National Park.

 Habitat and ecology

 The species inhabits Grassland, Nama Karoo, and Savanna biomes at altitudes ranging from 140 to 1,909 m above sea level.
 These free-running ground spiders have been found to survive in agroecosystems and have been sampled from pistachio orchards.

 Description

+This species is usually light brown to dark brown carapace.
+It has three patches on its abdomen arranged dorsally.

 Rhaeboctesis trinotata is known only from females.

 Conservation

 Rhaeboctesis trinotata is listed as Least Concern due to its wide geographical range.
 The species is able to survive in agroecosystems and is protected in five protected areas.
 Threats to this species are not considered significant.